 For me, red velvet is not complete without some cream cheese frosting.
 That is tricky when you are making a dairy free recipe, but I found an easy solution.

 When making the batter I used my favorite coconut or nut milk and then when making the frosting I used some cheesecake flavoring that I had in my pantry from when I made my sister’s red velvet wedding cake (I used the cheesecake flavoring in the buttercream to frost it because buttercream traveled so much better than cream cheese frosting.)
 (NOTE- I used LORANN super strength oil, which according to their site is “free of dairy allergens”.
 Their cream cheese flavorings are not dairy-free)

 If you don’t have cheesecake flavor, or the desire to buy it, just omit it.
 Your frosting won’t have the cream cheese tang, but will still be delicious.

-You could also frost your gluten free baked red velvet donuts with my favorite cream cheese frosting, if you can do dairy.
+You can also frost your gluten free baked red velvet donuts with my easy cream cheese frosting, if you can do dairy.